jgustavoas/fully-animated-details-element-using-pure-CSS-only/README.md

     max-height: 576px; /* Set a max-height value enough to show all the content */ }
 ```
 In the CSS, the selector `input:checked + details` selects a `<details>` element that immediately follows a checked input element.
-On the other hand, the selector `details:has(input:checked)` selects a `<details>` element that has a checked input element as a descendant.
+On the other hand, the selector `details:has(input:checked)` selects a `<details>` element that has a checked input element as its descendant.

 ## The HTML